katsu1110/katsu1110.github.io/_pages/about.md

 ---

 ## Thanks for visiting! ##
-I am Katsuhisa Kawaguchi, a PhD student in system neuroscience, Tübingen, Germany.
-I have been interested in the information processing of the brain to translate sensory information into a meaningful behavior.
+I am Katsuhisa Kawaguchi, currently working in a Japanese IT company.
+I did my PhD in the field of system neuroscience in Tübingen, Germany.
+I have been interested in the information processing of the brain that translates sensory information into a meaningful behavior.

 I spend my spare time on Japanese subcultures or table tennis :)